EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 }
 ```

 This `build` method has some interesting logic to it.
-There's some preprocessing that happens to the input parameters.
+There's some pre-processing that happens to the input parameters.
 It'd also be interesting for a test to exercise that the resulting object is correctly constructed.

 ## Deciding what tests to write